 Rabbi Yehuda Finchas

-Rabbi Yehuda Finchas is a worldwide expert, lecturer, and writer on Medical Halacha, and is the head of the Torat Habayit Medical Halacha Institute.
+Rabbi Yehuda Finchas is a worldwide expert, lecturer, and writer on medical halacha, and the head of the Torat Habayit Medical Halacha Institute.
 His latest book is entitled “Brain Death in Halacha and the Tower of Babel Syndrome.”
-To contact Rabbi Finchas or to receive a booklet on the Laws of Yom Kippur, email email@example.com.
+To contact Rabbi Finchas, email email@example.com.